Garages - General Requirements

 - Place heavy items on shelves at waist height.
 Identify the weight of unfamiliar loads and load limits on shelving.

-- Label flammable and combustible materials clearly and store in a separate place, away from heat and ignition sources.
+- Label flammable and combustible materials clearly and store them in a separate place, away from heat and ignition sources.
 Laws may require separate rooms or cabinets.
 Check with your local authorities.

 - Ground and bond containers when transferring flammable liquids from one container to another.